Skip to main content

 EPAP and IPAP

 Your EPAP (exhalation positive airway pressure) is the baseline pressure that keeps your airway from collapsing.
 Your IPAP (inhalation positive airway pressure) is the higher pressure delivered when you breathe in.
-In VAuto mode, both values adjust automatically within the ranges your provider set.
+In VAuto mode, EPAP auto-adjusts within the range your provider set, and IPAP follows it at a fixed distance (your pressure support), up to the prescribed maximum.

 Watch for nights where IPAP or EPAP are consistently hitting the upper limit of their prescribed range.
-That can signal your pressure needs review.
+The cleanest way to check is the 95th-percentile (P95) pressure for each: if P95 sits at or near your maximum, your pressure needs review.

 Pressure support

 Pressure support is simply IPAP minus EPAP.
 If your IPAP is 14 and your EPAP is 8, your pressure support is 6 cmH2O.
 Higher pressure support means more assistance on each inhalation.
-Your provider sets a minimum and maximum pressure support range based on your therapy needs.
+On the VAuto, your provider sets pressure support as a single fixed value (a minimum-to-maximum pressure support range is an ASV feature, not a VAuto one); the machine then auto-adjusts EPAP underneath it.

 I:E ratio trends

-A consistently very high I:E ratio (spending an unusually large share of each breath cycle inhaling) or an erratic I:E pattern across the night can indicate a trigger or cycle sensitivity issue.
+A ratio consistently outside the typical 40 to 60 percent bilevel band, in either direction, or an erratic pattern across the night can indicate a trigger or cycle sensitivity issue.
+A low value means less time inhaling than typical, which can feel like the machine cycles off early; a high value means more of the cycle spent inhaling than typical, which can reflect auto-titration extending inspiration.
 These are settings your provider can adjust on the device itself.
 Do not adjust them without guidance.

 Inspiratory time patterns